 How to Keep on Top of Expenses When Renting a Car: Tips and Tricks

-- Keeping control of fuel expenditure (and check the fuel policy)
+- Keeping control of fuel expenditure (and checking the fuel policy)

 - Understanding car rental charges (and how to avoid them)

-- Booking early to get the most value for money
+- Booking early to get the most value for your money

 Staying on top of expenses when renting a car can prove tough, but certainly not impossible.
-Here’s what every budget savvy mom needs to know to get the most value for the money when renting a car for work or leisure.
+Here’s what every budget-conscious traveler needs to know to get the most value for the money when renting a car for work or leisure.

-Keep control of fuel expenditures (and check the fuel policy)
+Keeping control of fuel expenditures (and checking the fuel policy)

 Full to full is a common policy requiring you to fill the tank with gas before returning it.
 If it has less fuel than when you departed, your chosen rental company will likely charge you to top it back up, which tends to be at a much higher rate than your average pump.